National Vaccine Injury Compensation Program Data Report - June 1, 2016 (PDF - 214 KB)

 How many petitions have been awarded compensation?

-petitions have been adjudicated, with 4,637 of those determined to be compensable, while 9,915 were dismissed.
+Since 1988, over 17,028 petitions have been filed with the VICP.
+Over that 27 year time period, 14,602 petitions have been adjudicated, with 4,687 of those determined to be compensable, while 9,915 were dismissed.
 Total compensation paid over the life of the program is approximately $3.3 billion.

 The Latest Statistics